Onboarding Team Prep

 - Platform Lead (required) – the main point of contact during onboarding and throughout the organization’s time with Localist.

 - Technical Lead – this person will work with the Platform Lead to bring technical expertise and insight specific to the organization’s setup.

-- Onboarding Admin – additional team members who will also become well versed in Localist to assist with the onboarding process.
+- Onboarding Teammates – additional team members who will also become well versed in Localist to assist with the onboarding process.

 No assembly required!